MontaVista-OpenSourceTechnology/clixon-backend-helper/clixon_beh/README.md

 calls the `hostname` program to set the hostname, and sets the value in `/etc/hostname`.

-If commit completes successfully, the `complete_done` and `end` methods are called, which are not handled in `TopElemHandler` since they don't matter for its work.
+If commit completes successfully, the `commit_done` and `end` methods are called, which are not handled in `TopElemHandler` since they don't matter for its work.
 The user may override these if they have need.
+There is an `done` boolean in the `op` parameter that's passed around the various commit operations, you can use that to tell if you are in a done operation.

 If commit fails, then the `revert` method will be called to return the contents to its original state.
-The `op` object has a boolean named `revert`, if it is true then a revert is in process.
+Unlike the clixon plugin interface, which will *not* call the revert on the plugin that failed, the `revert` method for the `transaction_framework` handler *will* be called on the plugin that failed in addition to all previously called plugins.
+The `op` parameter to the `revert` method has a boolean named `revert`, if it is true then a revert is in process.
 It also contains an `oldvalue` element which is set by default to None.
 The user can save the old value in the commit call at the beginning so the it can set it back to the original value if a `revert` happens.

 ### YangElem and Children